What Is Heart Failure?

 - Coronary Bypass Surgery: May be required if the cause of heart failure is due to severely obstructed coronary arteries.

-- Heart Transplant: Individuals with severe heart failure may require replacement of the diseased heart with a healthy donor heart.
+- Heart Transplant: Individuals with severe heart failure may require the replacement of the diseased heart with a healthy donor heart.

 C. Role of diet/exercise/lifestyle changes/preventive measures